PM-Dungeon/dungeon-starter/documentation/quickstart_en.md

 To start with, here are some basic principles you should understand before working with the Dungeon.

 The PM-Dungeon currently uses the cross-platform Java framework [`libGDX`](https://libgdx.com) as a backend.
 This is already integrated in the `core` and `desktop` project as a dependency in the Gradle configuration, you do not need to install it separately.
-The defaults provided to you are implemented in such a way that you do not need a deeper understanding of the framework or `libGDX` to solve the tasks.
+The provided PM-Dungeon-Framework is implemented in such a way that you do not need a deeper understanding of the framework or `libGDX` to solve the tasks.
 However, should you encounter problems, it may help to have a look at the documentation of `libGDX`.

 The framework is divided into a frontend ([`desktop`]((https://github.com/PM-Dungeon/desktop))) and a backend ([`core`]((https://github.com/PM-Dungeon/core)).
 The frontend sets the parameters, creates a window and starts the application.